dekarrin/ictiobus/docs/ictcc.md

 fatal or suppressed.
 The following warning types are available to be suppressed/fatalized:

-* `dupe_human`    - issued when there are multiple different human names defined for the same token in a spec.
+* `dupe-human`    - issued when there are multiple different human names defined for the same token in a spec.
-* `missing_human` - issued when there is no human name defined for some token in a spec.
+* `missing-human` - issued when there is no human name defined for some token in a spec.
 * `priority`      - issued when a spec marks a lexer action explicitly as having priority 0, the default priority, therefore having no